Support and FAQs

 - Will I use this on a MAC or other non-Windows PC workstation?
 Yes means PHASE ONLINE

 - Do I have a good internet connection?
 No means PHASE USB (yes means either will work)

 - Will my funding be ongoing or one-time only?
-One-time means PHASE USB (note that PHASE USB updates are not automatic and have additional one-time costs)
+One-time means PHASE USB (note that PHASE USB updates are not automatic and have additional costs per version)

 Yes.
 Go to the Free Phase Demo page to view demonstration videos and download the full software with limited trial database.

 - Pnictides (N, P, As, Sb, Bi)

 - Actinides (U, Pu, Th)

 - Group 3 systems (B, Al, Ga, In, Tl)